b-dev/b-light-base-project/README.rst

 ::

-    fab plug cms # to enable the CMS apps fab plug webapp # to enable the WEBAPP apps
+    fab plug:cms # to enable the CMS apps fab plug:webapp # to enable the WEBAPP apps

 Now you can run "runserver" and browse yoour app :-)